The quality enhancer

 - No residues Secure and easy handling

-Ingredients in FORMI® GML Work Together To Destroy Bacteria
+Ingredients in FORMI® 3G Work Together To Destroy Bacteria

 Bacteria cells have a mesh-like covering made of sugars and amino acids.
 This covering protects the cell and is known as peptidoglycan (or murein)